open-telemetry/opentelemetry-python-contrib/CONTRIBUTING.md

 * If the PR is not ready for review, please put `[WIP]` in the title, tag it as `work-in-progress`, or mark it as [`draft`](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
+* Make sure tests and lint are passing locally before requesting a review.
 * Make sure CLA is signed and CI is clear.

 ### How to Get PRs Reviewed